elk-audio/elk-docs/documents/elk_examples_overview.md

 The reason is, those are in VST 2 received and handled as MIDI values, from your MIDI controller keyboard, while, for the VST 3 version of the same plugin, they are control parameters exposed over the VST 3 standard.

-The instructions for the VST 3 example in the guide "[Get Started With the ELK Development Kit Software](getting_started_with_development_kit_software.md)" translate straightforwardly also for this VST 2 example - just read VST2 where in the text and paths, VST3 is specified.
+The instructions for the VST 3 example in the guide "[Get Started With the Elk Development Kit Software](getting_started_with_development_kit_software.md)" translate straightforwardly also for this VST 2 example - just read VST2 where in the text and paths, VST3 is specified.

 ## LV2VST Wrapper, with MDA JX 10 LV2 Example